VA Expands Healthcare Program to Some Without Honorable Discharges

 However, the VA advises, “Former service members who did not receive those discharges are not automatically disqualified from receiving VA care or benefits.”

-VA claims to typically deny VA benefits to those with punitive discharges such as:
+VA says it may typically deny VA benefits to those with punitive discharges such as:

 The Revised VA Policy on Military Discharges